MEGAgameBoy/I-Wanna-Reach-The-Unity-PS-Vita-Port/README.md

 # I Wanna Reach The Unity PS Vita Port

 This is a port of I Wanna Reach The Unity for the PS Vita.
-I Wanna Reach The Unity is a fangame of I Wanna Be The Guy inspired and containing levels form other I Wanna Be The Guy fangames
+I Wanna Reach The Unity is a fangame of I Wanna Be The Guy inspired and containing levels from others I Wanna Be The Guy fangames

 ## Credits/Links
 Original game by [HaselLoyance](https://github.com/HaselLoyance)